Down Payment Programs 101: The 3 Most Common Homebuyer Assistance Programs Explained

-But, not all programs have to be repaid.
-Grants are typically structured as gifts that do not have to be repaid.
-The grant funds are delivered to you at closing.
-Grants that do have to be repaid will typically waive the interest and defer payments.
-This provides a unique upfront buying power and opportunity for homebuyers.
+Grants are typically structured as gifts delivered at closing that do not have to be repaid.
+The funds help cover some or all of the down payment or closing costs and provide a unique upfront buying power for homebuyers.

-Some programs do require the loan to be paid back upon sale of the home.
-These programs still give you an opportunity to get into a home that may not have been affordable or possible otherwise.
+Regardless of the repayment terms, DPA programs still give you an opportunity to get into a home that may not have been affordable otherwise.
 That’s especially important in markets where rents are quickly on the rise.

 Are you worried the seller will balk at a contract with financing beyond a typical first mortgage?
-While that might happen, we also know sellers also want to sell their home…for the best price.
-The real issue at hand is the fear of longer closing times or complicated closings.
-Sellers may have heard cash offers are better because they’re quick and will cost them less.
+While that might happen, the real issue at hand may be the fear of a longer closing time or a complicated closing.

-In order to improve the timeline and reduce any seller fears, you should complete homebuyer education early, submit loan documents to the lender promptly and do you part to expedite the process from the beginning.
+In order to improve the timeline and reduce any seller fears, you should complete homebuyer education early, submit loan documents to the lender promptly, and do your part to expedite the process from the beginning.

 Also, keep in mind that DPA programs may cover items like closing costs, which helps buyers compete on price and seller-paid costs.
 When agents and sellers open their minds to buyers taking advantage of these programs, it can help all parties involved.